adam-filipowicz/COVID_Sentiment_Analysis/README.md

  **The COVID Sentiment app scrapes Twitter for recent tweets about COVID-19 and related topics, and then analyzes whether those tweets have a positive, negative, or neutral sentiment.
 Some helpful data visualizations are then presented.
 You can choose from a variety of topics, and then choose how many tweets you'd like to analyze.**

+**The Project Proposal iPython notebook contains an analysis of data obtained from Kaggle, and served as the original project proposal and proof-of-concept for data analysis and presentation.**